Bergam0t/community_service_timelines/README.md

 ## How to tweak the plotly implementation

-The file `script.R` is the key file for All underlying files use the
+The file `script.R` is the key file that controls the plotting logic.
+This plotly code could be extracted and reused in R markdown or an R Shiny dashboard.
+Alternatively, it could be ported into the Python version of Plotly with some changes to the syntax.

 ## How to add additional PowerBI visual formatting options